Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Introduction

-It would seem that an \ac{INDI} controller that also includes the model terms that are typically neglected, would provide better performance in both tracking and disturbance rejection. \citet{Wang2019} suggest keeping a term with the state change "$\Delta x$" over one time step as part of the control law.
+It would seem that if one were to include the partial derivatives of the states with respect to the states in the INDI control law, one would obtain better performance in both tracking and disturbance rejection. \citet{Wang2019} suggest keeping a term with the state change "$\Delta \boldsymbol{x}$" over one time step as part of the control law.
 The drawback of this approach is that when actuator dynamics cannot be neglected, the computed increment in input is not realized within one time sample.
 That makes the considered anticipation of the state change insufficient.
-In fact, this problem is hard to solve if one follows the 'traditional' derivation of the \ac{INDI} control law, as will be further detailed in Section \ref{sec:indi}. \citet{Li2018} propose to add a large gain, such that if the actuator behaves as a first order system, it will achieve the desired value within one controller time step, effectively removing any actuator dynamics.
-This approach is not realistic, as controllers are typically run at a frequency much higher than the bandwidth of the actuators.
+In fact, this problem is hard to solve if one follows the 'traditional' derivation of the \ac{INDI} control law, as will be further detailed in Section \ref{sec:indi}. \citet{Li2018} propose to add a large gain, such that if the actuator behaves as a first-order system, the system will achieve the desired value within one controller time step, effectively removing any actuator dynamics.
+This approach is not realistic, as controllers typically run at a frequency much higher than the bandwidth of the actuators.

 \citet{zhou2021} describe a method of including state dependent terms in the INDI control law in discrete time.
 The drawback of this approach is that, due to the discrete formulation, a control input is calculated that will solve for the virtual control within one time step.
 In most cases, the time constant of the actuators is larger than one time step of the controller, which would lead to large inputs to the actuators and possibly hidden oscillations between samples.